 When Comparing basic competitor systems with Danfoss adaptive superheat control (See Fig. 11)

-improved superheat values of 2-3 Kelvin can be realised with ADAP-KOOL® systems resulting in
+improved superheat values of 2-3 Kelvin can be realized with ADAP-KOOL® systems resulting in

 When combining adaptive superheat control and electronic expansion valve control with suction

-pressure optimisation and floating condensing pressure control significant energy savings can be
+pressure optimization and floating condensing pressure control significant energy savings can be

 achieved by ADAP-KOOL® control and monitoring systems, while maintaining high performance